We’re glad you want to know more about The Lutheran Church—Missouri Synod. Learn about our mission, beliefs, ministries, history and structure.

 In grateful response to God’s grace and empowered by the Holy Spirit through Word and Sacraments, the mission of The Lutheran Church—Missouri Synod is vigorously to make known the love of Christ by word and deed within our churches, communities and the world.

-Six Mission Priorities
+Seven Mission Priorities

-- Plant, sustain and revitalize distinctly Lutheran churches.
+- Plant, sustain, and revitalize Lutheran churches

-- Support and expand theological education.
+- Support and expand theological education

-- Collaborate with the Synod’s members and partners to enhance mission effectiveness.
+- Collaborate with the Synod’s members and partners to enhance mission effectiveness

-- Enhance early childhood, elementary and secondary education and youth ministry.
+- Enhance early childhood, elementary and secondary education, and youth ministry

 The Lutheran Church—Missouri Synod (LCMS) is a denomination that confesses the historic, orthodox Christian faith, a faith built on “the foundation of the apostles and prophets, Christ Jesus himself being the cornerstone” (Eph.
 2:20).

-The LCMS, headquartered in St. Louis, Mo., is mission-oriented and Bible based.
+The LCMS, headquartered in St. Louis, Mo., is mission-oriented and Bible-based.
 LCMS doctrine reflects the teachings of Dr. Martin Luther, as summarized in The Book of Concord: The Confessions of the Evangelical Lutheran Church.

 The LCMS Today